 This bioavailability also has farther-reaching implications, as 7.2 pounds of algae can produce the same amount of omega-3s as 13,600 krill or 110 fish.
 From a sustainability perspective, algae oil is a much better choice.

 Finally, algae oil offers the same, if not more, nutritional benefits as fish oil with fewer risks.
 Algae oil can be produced in controlled conditions in salt water as opposed to being pulled from the ocean.
-This farming method means that you do not have to worry about the same toxins that you do with fish.
+This farming method means that you do not have to worry about the same microplastics or toxins that you do with fish.
 Many fish sources of omega-3 may be contaminated with mercury or other dangerous chemicals.
 Algae oil eliminates doubt and offers you peace of mind.

 Experience the Benefits of Algae Oil for Yourself

 Ultimately, algae oil has long been embraced for the extensive list of benefits it offers for supporting heart health and overall wellness.
 Algae oil contains more omega-3 fatty acids than other dietary sources in nature, including fish.
 Consider a supplement made from algae to maximize your omega-3 intake and avoid the smell of fish oil.
-At iwi, we aim to give you access to the most powerful omega-3 supplement on the planet.
+At iwi life, we aim to give you access to the most powerful omega-3 supplement on the planet.